 As we manage through the impacts of the COVID-19 pandemic in Fiscal 2021, we have access to our existing cash, as well as our available credit facilities to meet short-term liquidity needs.
-We believe that cash on hand, cash provided by operations and borrowings under our amended Credit Facility and the U.K. A&R Agreement will be sufficient to support our near-term liquidity.
+We believe that cash on hand, cash provided by operations and borrowings under our amended Credit Facility and the Schuh Facility Letter will be sufficient to support our near-term liquidity.
+In the fourth quarter of Fiscal 2021, we intend to implement tax mechanisms allowed under the 5-year carryback provisions in the CARES Act which could generate significant cash inflows in Fiscal 2022.